-At Sunshine College, we believe music is a form of self-expression and can be used as a vehicle to represent who we are and what we represent.
+At Sunshine College, we believe music is a form of self-expression and can be used as a vehicle to represent who we are.

 Students involved in the music program will independently and collaboratively experiment with and apply a range of skills, techniques and processes to plan, develop, refine and create musical works.
 Furthermore, we will develop students' performance, composition and listening skills and provide a theatrical musical understanding.